Bidyut415/Java-Basic/README.md

 ## Q-16:Perfact Number check
 ## Q-17:Check Power of a Number
 ## Q-18:Sum of n natural number
-## Q-19:Add Factprs check of a number
+## Q-19:Add Factors check of a number